 - The crown line person will pull down wind on the pilot's instruction, pulling the envelope into a horizontal position

 - Pull as hard as you can and don't let go!

 - Other crew members will squeeze the air out of the envelope, or "milk" the balloon

 - Starting at the skirt, gather the fabric in your arms squeezing air out.
 Work your way towards the top of the balloon until it is flat. (make sure there is nothing sharp on your clothing or in your pockets that can snag the fabric.)

 - Load equipment into the chase vehicle and replace proper tie downs

-- Never drag the envelope bag on black top or cement
+- Never drag the envelope bag on pavement or cement

 - After it is tied shut, it is ok to roll the bag

 - DO NOT TOUCH ANYTHING ! - electricity may be traveling through the balloon and will travel through you to ground